Jo Johnson criticizes previous governments for legacy of poor university finances - ExBulletin

 Lady Undercliffe referred to a report from the Office for Students (OFS) which found that 40% of universities are expected to be in deficit in 2023/2024 and a growing proportion report having limited cash flow.

-It is a real abdication of responsibility on the part of the most recent governments to let this issue drift like this.
+“Letting this issue drift like this constitutes a real abdication on the part of the most recent governments.

 The freezing of the current rate since 2017 has led some institutions to complain that they have struggled to keep up with rising costs, including inflation.